State law guide

 Short answer: Sometimes yes, but city ordinances and local trail rules control this.

-Can you ride an e-bike on trails in Minnesota?
 Yes.
 Local restrictions apply.
 Minnesota Statutes §169.222 allows Class 1 and Class 2 e-bikes on bicycle paths, bicycle trails, and shared-use paths unless specific statutes prohibit them.
 Class 3 may be operated on those facilities unless the local authority or state agency with jurisdiction prohibits it, and natural-surface nonmotorized trails may regulate any electric-assisted bicycle.

 Can e-bikes use bike lanes in Minnesota?